openenergymonitor/emonpi/userguide.md

 ### Logging data locally on the emonpi

-The emonpi measurement data and data recieved from wireless nodes can be logged locally to the emonpi SD card.
-To record a particular node:variable click on the spanner icon next to the variable you wish to log and select the log to feed option, if your unsure which engine type to use use the default option.
+The emonPi's local measurement data and data recieved via RF from other wireless nodes (e.g. emonTx, emonTH etc.) can be logged locally to the emonPi's SD card.
+To record a particular node variable click on the spanner icon next to the variable you wish to log and select the log to feed option, if your unsure which engine type to use use the default option.
 The interval determines the how often the data is recorded, a large interval will mean less disk space is used up but at the expense of detail.

 The power to kwh option creates a feed that records the accumulating kwh used or generated calculated from the power value in this case.
 Accumulating kwh feeds can be used to create a bar graph of daily use or generation values.